-investigated single sensor results from sensor 1 and 4 with $T{\rm min}=12{\rm s}$ and array based results for tv, vc and tvc.
-The visual inspection showed that for the single sensor results between 36% and 47% of the unassigned events were likely unidentified avalanches and less than one third were false alarms (Table 4).
-For the array based results, however, most of the unassigned events (between 45% and 79%) were false alarms while fewer events were likely associated with avalanches that were missed by van Herwijnen and Schweizer (2011a).
+We compared the automatic detections with the reference avalanche catalogue and obtained a large number of unassigned events.
+It remains unclear whether the unassigned events are all false alarms or partly correspond to avalanches that were not identified in the reference data.
+We therefore visually inspected the unassigned events.
+In order to keep this reanalysis manageable, we only focused on the postprocessing steps which resulted in less than 50 unassigned events.
+Thus, we individually investigated single sensor results from sensor 1 and 4 with $T{\min} = 12$ s and array-based results for tv, vc and tvc.
+The visual inspection showed that for the single sensor results between 36 and 47 % of the unassigned events were likely unidentified avalanches and less than one-third were false alarms (Table 4).
+For the arraybased results, however, most of the unassigned events (between 45 and 79%) were false alarms while fewer events were likely associated with avalanches that were missed by van Herwijnen and Schweizer (2011a).

-6 Discussion and Summary
+6 Discussion and summary

-We trained hidden Markov models (HMMs), a machine learning algorithm, to automatically detect avalanches in continuous seismic data recorded near an avalanche starting zone above Davos, Switzerland for the winter season of 2010.
-To reduce the amount of data to process, we pre-processed the continuous data using an amplitude threshold (Figure 2).
-We then implemented single sensor and array based post-processing steps and the performance of the models was evaluated using a previously published reference avalanche catalogue obtained from the same seismic data (van Herwijnen and Schweizer, 2011a; van Herwijnen et al., 2016).
+We trained HMMs, a machine learning algorithm, to automatically detect avalanches in continuous seismic data recorded near an avalanche starting zone above Davos, Switzerland, for the winter season of 2010.
+To reduce the amount of data to process, we pre-processed the continuous data using an amplitude threshold (Fig. 2).
+We then implemented single sensor and array-based post-processing steps and the performance of the models was evaluated using a previously published reference avalanche catalogue obtained from the same seismic data (van Herwijnen and Schweizer, 2011a; van Herwijnen et al., 2016).

 After pre-processing the data, the reference avalanche catalogue contained 283 avalanches between 12 January and 30 April 2010, events that were identified by visual inspection of the waveform and spectrogram of a single sensor (van Herwijnen and Schweizer, 2011a).
 Since only 25 of these events were independently confirmed avalanches, considerable uncertainty remained about the identified events.
-To reduce the uncertainty in the reference catalogue, three of the authors therefore reevaluated the data.
-This allowed us to assign 7 subjective probability classes between 0% and 100% to each event.
+To reduce the uncertainty in the reference catalogue, three of the authors therefore re-evaluated the data.
+This allowed us to assign seven subjective probability classes between 0 and 100 % to each event.
 Overall, only 20 events were marked as certain avalanche (Table 1) and hence the performance of the classifiers can only be evaluated for these particular events.
 For the remaining events, there are still uncertainties and hence the performance of the classifier can only be estimated.
 Furthermore, this reanalysis highlighted the difficulty in obtaining an objective and reliable reference avalanche catalogue.
 It also showed that expert decisions are biased and there is a need for a reliable automatic classifier to identify avalanches in continuous seismic data.